Fern Brady: Personal life

 Brady is bisexual.
-She lives in London with her partner Conor, who is male.
+In 2023, Brady entered into a civil partnership with her long-term boyfriend Conor, for "coma reasons".

 Brady was misdiagnosed with obsessive–compulsive disorder (OCD) at the age of 16, and revealed in 2021 that she has been diagnosed as autistic.
 A reason Brady is glad to be autistic is because it meant she was less influenced by her peers: